xiaosen7/nextjs-large-file-upload/README.md

 - Upload multiple files.
 - Chunks hash cache in client.
 - Delete chunks after uploaded in server.
+- Hash validation in merging.

 ## TODO

-- Hash validation in merging.
 - hash validation in chunk.
-- Consider upload a same file in same time in deferent endpoint.
 - Concurrency number should be determined by the performance of server and browser.

 ## Record of problems